CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/VirtualizationVmwareVirtualMachine.md

 HasParentFolder returns a boolean if a field has been set.

+### SetParentFolderNil

+`func (o *VirtualizationVmwareVirtualMachine) SetParentFolderNil(b bool)`

+ SetParentFolderNil sets the value for ParentFolder to be an explicit nil

+### UnsetParentFolder
+`func (o *VirtualizationVmwareVirtualMachine) UnsetParentFolder()`

+UnsetParentFolder ensures that no value is present for ParentFolder, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)